franklovefrank/stocks-sentiment-analysis/DESIGN_DOC.md

 1. **Metrics**
     - Integrate Prometheus or another monitoring tool to track metrics like API call duration, data processing time, and request counts.
     - Example metrics:
-        - API Call Duration: Measures how long it takes to fetch data from Yahoo Finance, Twitter, and Google Cloud Natural Language.
+        - API Call Duration: Measures how long it takes to fetch data from Yahoo Finance, Reddit, and Google Cloud Natural Language.
         - Request Counts: Tracks how many times different commands or strategies are used.
 2. **Testing and Benchmarking**
     - **Unit Tests**: For individual components and functions.
-    - **Integration Tests**: For interactions with Yahoo Finance API, Twitter API, and Google Cloud Natural Language API.
+    - **Integration Tests**: For interactions with Yahoo Finance API, Reddit API, and Google Cloud Natural Language API.
     - **Benchmarking**: Measure performance using Go’s benchmarking tools.
 3. **Scalability and Performance**
     - Optimize data fetching and processing.